vidjil/vidjil/doc/dev-server.md

 ## Deploy a local version for developpment purpose

 You may want to make some modification into the code of Vidjil web application, server, browser or tools side.
-In these cases, you should get a copy of the vidjil repository where you will be able to make your changes, and also set some modifiaction into the `docker-compose.yml`.
+In these cases, you should get a copy of the vidjil repository where you will be able to make your changes, and also set some modifications into the `docker-compose.yml`.

 A specific docker-compose file is provided under `docker-compose-dev.yml` file.
 It overload some volume declaration to use script and content of the local repository from the launch directory.

 ``` bash